Charlie-lpy/photo-master/README.md

 pip install -r requirements.txt
 ```

-## 🏃‍♀️ Usage on Website (Streamlit)
+## 🌐 Usage with Streamlit Web App

-Just run the app using Streamlit:
+Run the app using Streamlit:

 ```bash
 streamlit run main.py
 ```

 A web interface will open in your browser.
-Upload your Excel file and start processing photos with just a few clicks!
+Upload your Excel file and process photos in just a few clicks!

 ### 🗒️ Excel Input Requirements